-- Watchful waiting: some patients (e.g. those with other health issues who are not expected to live more than 7 years) should be regularly monitored and symptoms treated if they arise. - Active surveillance: most men with low-risk prostate cancer should be regularly monitored for signs of disease progression so curative treatment can be initiated if necessary. - Surgery (radical prostatectomy): may benefit some patients with localised or locally advanced prostate cancer and at least a 10-year life expectancy. - Radiation therapy (by external beam radiation therapy and/or - localised/locally advanced prostate cancer who have at least a 10-year life expectancy or have symptomatic disease - locally advanced disease who may benefit from multimodal therapy - a rising/persistent PSA or established local recurrence without evidence of metastatic disease following radical prostatectomy those who have limited bone metastases.
+- Watchful waiting: some patients (e.g. those with other health issues who are not expected to live more than 7 years) should be regularly monitored and symptoms treated if they arise. - Active surveillance: most men with low-risk prostate cancer should be regularly monitored for signs of disease progression so curative treatment can be initiated if necessary. - Surgery (radical prostatectomy): may benefit some patients with localised or locally advanced prostate cancer and at least a 10-year life expectancy. - Radiation therapy (by external beam radiation therapy and/or brachytherapy) may benefit patients with - localised/locally advanced prostate cancer who have at least a 10-year life expectancy or have symptomatic disease - locally advanced disease who may benefit from multimodal therapy - a rising/persistent PSA or established local recurrence without care planning and palliative care while clarifying the patient's wishes, needs, beliefs and expectations, and their ability to comprehend the communication